Bridge Protocol Price Reaches $0.0008 on Exchanges (BRDG)

-Bridge Protocol (CURRENCY:BRDG) traded 0.3% lower against the U.S. dollar during the 24-hour period ending at 18:00 PM E.T. on July 26th.
-During the last week, Bridge Protocol has traded 2.2% higher against the U.S. dollar.
-Bridge Protocol has a total market capitalization of $185,819.28 and approximately $160.00 worth of Bridge Protocol was traded on exchanges in the last day.
-One Bridge Protocol coin can currently be purchased for $0.0008 or 0.00000002 BTC on major exchanges.
+Bridge Protocol (CURRENCY:BRDG) traded 12.6% lower against the U.S. dollar during the twenty-four hour period ending at 14:00 PM E.T. on August 2nd.
+In the last week, Bridge Protocol has traded down 17.3% against the U.S. dollar.
+One Bridge Protocol coin can now be bought for $0.0008 or 0.00000002 BTC on major exchanges.
+Bridge Protocol has a total market capitalization of $171,433.90 and approximately $87.00 worth of Bridge Protocol was traded on exchanges in the last day.

 - Red Pulse Phoenix (PHX) traded 3.6% lower against the dollar and now trades at $0.0030 or 0.00000019 BTC.